imextra/super-puper-vpn/README.md

 ## Introduction

 This is a fast way to run your own VPN server on Ubuntu / Debian with IPsec IKEv2 protocol connection.

-Easy to install: download script file and run it to install all components and configure VPS server.
+Easy to install: download script file and run it as `root` to install all components and configure VPS server.

 For ios, macos devises you can connect to VPS server via certificates (super easy way), for others (android, windows, keenetic) - via login and password.